CTCMS-UQ/CTCMS-UQ.github.io/_linux_tutorials/intro_linux.md

   with the `-n` option, you could add `alias grepn="grep -n"` to your `~/.bashrc`, so whenever you run `grepn` the shell will automatically execute `grep -n` instead.
-Aliases must be stored in `~/.bashrc` if you want to keep them active for all bash sessions; it's possible to interactively define aliases as your using bash, but they will disappear when you exit the shell and won't be available in other terminal windows if you don't save them.
+Aliases must be stored in `~/.bashrc` if you want to keep them active for all bash sessions; it's possible to interactively define aliases while using bash, but they will disappear when you exit the shell and won't be available in other terminal windows if you don't save them.

   Finally, once you've made changes to your `.bashrc`, you'll need to either reload bash (by starting a